HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 Idiosyncracies like this are important to note, because, as we will see, queries are constructed by supplying the key value pair to the extract tool.
 If a significant number of the features you want are tagged differently than is outlined by the OSM standard, you will need to make note of that in your query building.

 ### Reverse search
-We suggest, therefore, visiting [OpenStreetMap (OSM)](https://www.openstreetmap.org/#map=18/-6.22574/106.81122) first as a user and inspecting the attributes of a selection of features which are representative of the features you intend to extract.
-You can inspect the attributes by right-clicking an area, selecting `Query features`, and clicking on the feature you are interested in.
-Note how the data is structured for building your extract query.
+We suggest, therefore, visiting [OpenStreetMap (OSM)](https://www.openstreetmap.org/#map=18/-6.22574/106.81122) first as a user and inspecting the attributes of a selection of your desired features to see how they are constructed.
+You can inspect the attributes by right-clicking an area on the map, selecting `Query features`, and clicking on the feature you are interested in.
+Note how the data is structured, and remember it for when you are building your query.

 ## How to export data